SoCXin/doc/docs/RISC-V/ESP32-C3.rst

 A good practice is to organize interdependent components as the separate libraries where other projects can depend on them.

-PlatformIO has a built-in :ref:`RISC-V` where developers can declare project dependencies and PlatformIO will automatically manage them (install, build, update).
-It doesn't have any requirements for a library source code structure.
-The only requirement is a library manifest file - :ref:`library_json`, `library.properties <https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5:-Library-specification#library-metadata>`_, or `module.json <http://docs.yottabuild.org/reference/module.html>`_.
-It must be located in the root of a library.

 We highly recommend using :ref:`library_json` for better compatibility and avoiding any issues.

 .. contents:: Contents